VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

-Over the last century, the field of psychology has sought to clarify and understand our human panoply of mental domains, behaviors, emotions, and so on, with increasing reference to their neuroanatomical, biochemical and genetic substrates.
-A prime concern, often equated with Sigmund Freud, was to identify and mitigate the psychic maladies that inflict night and day.
-In an initial analytic stage, the endeavor segmented into many subsets and factions, which along with its subject matter inhibited general theories.
-In the 1980s a confluence of neuroscience, linguistics, cognition, artificial intelligence, and philosophy, became known as cognitive science.
-Humanistic and transpersonal psychologies in their turn sought to shift the focus from illness to positive enhancement.
+As evolutionary life stirs to self-awareness, the broad field of human psychology sought to understand our human mental milieu, behaviors, emotions, and more with reference to anatomical, biochemical and genetic substrates.
+A first concern was to identify and mitigate the psychic maladies that inflict night and day.
+In the 1980s a confluence of neuroscience, linguistics, comprehension, artificial intelligence, and philosophy became known as cognitive science.
+Humanistic and transpersonal versions began shift the focus from deficits to positive enhancement.

 Abraham, Fred and Albert Gilgen, eds.
 Chaos Theory in Psychology.
 Westport, CT: Greenwood, 1995.
 An initial effort to apply complex systems to psychological phenomena.
 A sample paper is “Fractal Geometry and Human Understanding” by T. Marks-Tarlow which contends that ones personality reflects its self-similar, complex organization.

 Amiot, Catherine, et al. Integration of Social Identities in the Self: Toward a Cognitive-Developmental Model.
 Personality and Social Psychology Review.
 11/4, 2007.
 Although written in the academic jargon of the field, another contribution (see also Christopher & Bickhard) which engages a dynamical self/society relation.